 Modern causes of stress are complex and varied, but our bodies still react to stress in any form, in the same way as our progenitors.
 If you’re stressed, your genetic memory signals to your body that it is not a safe time to be pregnant, and your body will take steps to delay pregnancy until life becomes less stressful.

 Another way some women signal to their bodies that times are tough, is by over-exercising and under-eating.
-In humanity’s distant past, if we were having to run excessively, it was probably because we were being chased a lot.
-By saber-toothed tigers, or conquering tribes, or what have you. ( : Gentle to moderate exercise is great when you’re trying to conceive and throughout pregnancy.
+Throughout humanity’s history, if we were having to run excessively, it was probably because we were being threatened.
+Gentle to moderate exercise is great when you’re trying to conceive and throughout pregnancy.
 But running as if your life depended on it is sure to give your body the wrong idea, even if it makes you feel good.
 Take a break to have a baby!
-Once you do you’re sure to be lifting, carrying, and running like you were training for the Navy Seals, and you won’t even need a gym!
+Once you do, you’re sure to be lifting, carrying, and running like you were training for the Navy Seals, and you won’t even need a gym!

-Throughout humanity’s history, a low BMI was seen in undernourished populations, and healthier BMI’s reflected well-fed prosperous and harmonious living.
-When a woman’s BMI falls below 19, nature takes over, and sensing famine, shuts down ovulation in order to protect a mother against the stresses of pregnancy during famine, as well as protecting a baby from malnourishment.
+Likewise, throughout humanity’s history, a low BMI was seen in undernourished populations, and healthier BMI’s reflected well-fed prosperous and harmonious living.
+When a woman’s BMI falls too low, nature takes over, and shuts down ovulation in order to protect a mother against the stresses of pregnancy during famine, as well as protecting a baby from malnourishment.
 Having a little “baby fat” tells your body that times are stable enough with plenty to eat – good baby-making times.
 At the other end are women with BMI’s that are high enough that fertility becomes effected.
-A BMI in excess of 30 is reflected by a 50% decrease in fertility.
+A high enough BMI is reflected by a 50% decrease in fertility.

 To calculate BMI click here.
 Bear in mind that BMI calculations are approximate because they don’t take into consideration your natural body type.
 But the BMI calculator is a good reference.
-There are three basic body morphologies.
-An ectomorph is the typical skinny person with long thin limbs, narrow shoulders and lean stringy muscles.
-A mesomorph is stockier with well developed musculature, wider shoulders and lean body fat.
-And an endomorph typically has a round abdomen shorter arms and legs with slender wrists and ankles with more body fat.
-Your actual BMI is affected by your morphology.
-Ideal BMI’s are based on the mesomorph body type.
-So if you’re naturally an endomorph and your calculated BMI seems too high, it may be that your healthy BMI is different than that of a mesomorph or ectomorph.
-Similarly if you’re an ectomorph with a very low BMI, it may not be that far from your healthy BMI.
+There are three basic body morphologies but this calculator works as if you were middle of the road.
+If you are naturally skinny, or your healthy body has more curves, these values will be approximate only.
 Although it’s not possible to change your basic body morphology, Traditional Chinese Medicine can help you to lose weight if your BMI is above 30, or increase your appetite if your BMI is below 19.

 The goal is not to become “stress free”.
 That would be impossible.
-The goal is to reduce your stress by any amount no matter how small, on a regular basis every day.
+The goal is to reduce your stress by any amount no matter how small or for how short a time, on a regular basis every day.
 By doing this you’re sending your body signals that it is a good and safe time to become pregnant and care for a new baby.
 Without your body’s unspoken permission and cooperation, becoming pregnant becomes more of an uphill experience.

 Stress Reduction is effectively managed by Traditional Chinese Medical Treatment.

 You have considerable control over what goes on with your body.
-This is a simple and absolute truth.
 When you decide that it is time to have a baby, there are plenty of simple things that you can do to reduce your stress and take care of yourself.
 Think of it as homework, unless that stresses you out. ( :